dodgemcintosh/Ames-Housing-Predictions/readme.md

 1. Creating and iteratively refining regression and classification models
 2. Using [Kaggle](https://www.kaggle.com/) to practice the modeling process

 I was tasked with creating two models with the highest possible accuracy based on the Ames Housing Dataset.
-Those models will predict the following:
+Those models needed to predict the following:

 - The price of a house at sale (regression)
 - Whether a house sale was abnormal or not (classification)